Muskanjain855/100hires/README.md

 ## What's actually collected so far

 - All 10 experts profiled with links and annotations in `research/sources.md`.
-- 1 of ~13 LinkedIn posts fully captured (Ryan Law's); the rest have links + topic summaries and are marked `NOT YET COLLECTED` pending manual copy-paste (LinkedIn doesn't expose post body/date without an authenticated session).
+- 1 of ~13 LinkedIn posts fully captured (Ryan Law's); the rest have links + topic summaries and are marked
-- 4 YouTube videos verified as real (title + channel confirmed via YouTube's public oEmbed API); transcripts pulled, a script (`research/other/collect_youtube_transcripts.py`) is included to fetch them via `youtube-transcript-api` once run somewhere with normal internet access.
+- 4 YouTube videos verified as real (title + channel confirmed via YouTube's public oEmbed API); transcripts pulled, a script (`research/other/collect_youtube_transcripts.py`) is included to fetch them via `youtube-transcript-api`